dfe-analytical-services/explore-education-statistics/tests/robot-tests/README.md

 This directory holds scripts used by run\_tests.py and the CI pipeline.

 ### test-results
 This directory holds the output of a test run, including the test report and log.
-Screenshots are preserved, but other files are overwritten.
+Screenshots are preserved across runs, but other files are overwritten.

 ### tests
 This holds the actual robot framework/selenium tests.
 The tests are themselves organised into different folders.
-The `libs` folder holds python and robot framework libraries used by the tests themselves.
+The `libs` doesn't contain tests, but libraries used by the tests.

 ### webdriver
 This holds chromedriver, used by selenium to interact with the browser.
 If chromedriver isn't present in this directory, it is automatically downloaded when the tests are run.
 You can explicitly download the chromedriver version of your choice with "--chromedriver <version>".
 Alternatively, you can manually place the chromedriver of your choice into the webdriver directory.

-The run_tests.py defaults to using the chromedriver existing in the webdriver directory.
-If you wish the run script to download a different version, you'll first have to delete the preexisting chromedriver.
+The run_tests.py only downloads chromedriver if it doesn't already exist.
+If you wish the run script to download a different version, you'll first have to delete chromedriver from the webdriver directory.

-If you need to change the chromedriver version for the CI pipeline, it can be done in `scripts/pipeline-run-rf-tests.sh`.
+If you need to change the chromedriver version used by the CI pipeline, it can be done in `scripts/pipeline-run-rf-tests.sh`.
 You can check [this repository](https://github.com/microsoft/azure-pipelines-image-generation/tree/master/images) for the version of chrome used on the Azure agent you're using.
-At the time of writing, many of the CI tasks use the [Ubuntu 1604 image](https://github.com/microsoft/azure-pipelines-image-generation/blob/master/images/linux/Ubuntu1604-README.md)
+At the time of writing, the robot tests use the [Ubuntu 1604 image](https://github.com/microsoft/azure-pipelines-image-generation/blob/master/images/linux/Ubuntu1604-README.md)

 # Guidelines for people writing UI tests